Update for the Git Wiki

 Try the wiki yourself

 If you already use Cloudogu EcoSystem, you simply have to get the latest version of the Smeagol container.
-If you don’t have an EcoSystem of your own yet, you could get an appointment for a live demo with us.
+If you don’t have an EcoSystem of your own yet, we could show it to you, no strings attached.